neuroidss/lab-governance/README.md

 Projects: Only outcomes are recorded on TLC tactical board as a project.
 Next actions are not recorded on the TLC board.
 Projects of sub-circles (that are relevant for update on the TLC level) should be linked to the TLC board, as well.

-##### Policy: Vacation and Learning Time Limit
-If you are sold to a client, you can schedule additional vacation / learning time if the 3 month moving average of holidays that only exist in Hungary, vacation time, learning time, and sick leave, is within the bounds of the [FTE definition](#policy-fte-definitions).

-##### Policy: Holidays / Learning Time / Home office / Sick leave notification and approval
-- Clearly distinguish (in writing, talking, calendar, timesheet etc.) between Holidays / Learning Time / Home office / Sick leave
-- Mark everything in your calendar as soon as you're aware of it.
-- Holidays / Learning Time self-approval check-list to make your absence safe
- - I've notified all my circle-mates over Slack not later then 2x workdays of its length, but minimum 5 workdays and there was no objection
- - There is no big/key release, milestone, contract, meeting, which require me
- - There is no project start / end, which involves me
- - I have notified the resource clarity role.
- - If the leave is longer than 5 work days, Resource Clarity has acknowledged my leave.
- - If needed, there is someone to take my Role or Task over, who I have exactly told what to do and what did I agree with the involved Roles or Client etc. with.
-If there is a substitute it's added to Github to the header of the given role.
- - The fellow partners' holidays and planned sick leaves are not in conflict with mine
- - In teams over 3 FTE, more than 50% FTE of the team can only go on holidays / training / sick leave, if it is pre-approved by the client.
-Of course, sick leave can not be pre-planned, but if due pre-planned holidays and unexpected sick leaves the team shrinks below 50%, then the team needs to get a client approval.
-In case of rejection from the client with a strong reasoning (for example a top prio bug), the holiday needs to be suspended.
-In case this causes personal costs, it needs to be compensated by the company.
-- Sick leave: notify ASAP and keep others up-to-date about your how being and expected first day of work.
-- Home office: Let your circles on Slack know on the previous day if you would like to work from home all day long.
-- In case of Holidays and Home office, letting them know within this period doesn't mean that it's not allowed, but can be declined, if your plan is not safe to fail.

-##### Policy: Work hours
-We do not have fixed office hours, like 9to5.
-It is flexible and partners schedule their own time.
-However, Partners need to attend to the agreed meetings and be available for our clients.
-It is the Partners' responsibility to use their time in the best interest of the company and the clients.
-The company does not pay for overtime.

 ## Domain: Company resources (mandatory for all roles and circles)